I never wanted to write about the SIBO weight gain connection because I really hate talking about weight with you.

 Having high levels of both hydrogen and methane has been a vicious, exhausting cycle.
 Until you’ve lived it, you don’t know and you can’t understand.
 This isn’t just a little “weight gain” complaining.
 This has affected, truly affected, every single last piece of my life.

-Updated in 2020 to add: Shortly after this post was written, I healed for good.
+Updated in 2023 to add: Shortly after this post was originally written, I healed for good.
 I have had zero issues or symptoms since late summer of 2018.

 If you liked this post, you might also enjoy:

 p.s.
 If you liked this information regarding SIBO, check out my new guide, Reasonable SIBO.